chrisgrieser/nvim-chainsaw/README.md

 - Flexible templating options for customizing log statements, including support for multi-line templates.
 - All commands are dot-repeatable.
+- Visual indication of log statements via highlights, signcolumn, or scrollbar (when using `satellite.nvim`).

 ## Installation
 **Requirements**